ACCESS (EAS) / SCATS

-- Submit an on-time online UNSW Medicine Application Form
+- Submit an in-time online UNSW Medicine Application Form (see Important Dates)

-- Attend interview (Applicants will be selected for interview in the November-December/early January immediately after completion of Year 2 of their degree, on the basis of BMedSc results to date - weighted average mark - and UMAT score.
-Note that the interview may differ from that undertaken by applicants in the other categories of entry.)
+- Attend interview (Applicants will be selected for interview in December/January immediately after completion of Year 2 of their degree, on the basis of BMedSc results to date - weighted average mark - and UCAT ANZ score.)

 Medical students from other medical schools